DataDog/integrations-core/kubernetes_cluster_autoscaler/README.md

 Make sure that the Prometheus-formatted metrics are exposed in your kubernetes_cluster_autoscaler cluster.
 For the Agent to start collecting metrics, the kubernetes_cluster_autoscaler pods need to be annotated.

-Kubernetes Cluster Autoscaler has metrics and livenessProbe endpoints that can be accessed on port 8085 (you can change that using the --address flag).
+Kubernetes Cluster Autoscaler has metrics and livenessProbe endpoints that can be accessed on port `8085`.
 These endpoints are located under `/metrics` and `/health-check` and provide valuable information about the state of your cluster during scaling operations.

+**Note**: To change the default port, use the `--address` flag.

 To configure the Cluster Autoscaler to expose metrics, do the following: